kellpossible/libgdx-atc-sim/docs/Final_Year_Project_Standards/How_To_Use_Gogs/How_To_Use_Gogs.md

 _Section author: Luke Frisken <[l.frisken@gmail.com](mailto:l.frisken@gmail.com)>_

-## Issue tracking for project managment
+## Issue tracking for project management

 ### Introduction

-Gogs issue tracker can be used as a project managment tool.
+Gogs issue tracker can be used as a project management tool.

 **IMPORTANT!**
 > First, it is recommended that you "watch" the project to receive updates via email.